-Conventional medical care for severe alcohol withdrawal requires sedation for the agitation and mental confusion that usually results.
+Conventional medical care for severe alcohol withdrawal requires sedation for the agitation and other effects that usually results.
 In the US, short-lasting benzodiazepines such as lorazepam (Ativan) are usually prescribed.
 Outside the US, anti-seizure medication that results in less sedation may be used.

 Most drug and alcohol rehabilitation centers have relationships with facilities that perform medical detoxes.
 If you are trying to help a loved one recover from alcoholism, contact your closest Narconon drug rehab facility.
 If it is determined that a medical detox is needed, the staff there can help you locate one that will provide quality care in the healthiest possible manner for the one you are trying to help.

 And when that is complete, the Narconon rehab program will help the person climb all the way out of their addiction, not just half-way.
 This drug and alcohol recovery program can set their feet on a stable and sober path for the rest of their life.
 It's a long-term residential program that covers all the bases:

 - thorough physical detoxification using exercise, nutrition and a dry-heat sauna

 - nutritional support for physical recovery from the ravages of addiction or alcoholism